garfix/richard/docs/remarks.md

+## 2024-06-04

+An interesting sentence in Chat-80's dialog:

+> What is the average area of the countries in each continent?

+It expects an answer like

+    Europe: 500.000
+    North America: 700.000
+    Australia: 400.000

+It is what would be a GROUP BY in SQL: `SELECT continent.name, AVG(country.area) OF country JOIN continent GROUP BY continent.id`.

+What does take to process it?

+- in each continent
+- collect the areas of the countries
+- take the average of these areas

+or

+- collect all countries
+- look up each country's area
+- group by continent and average

+Chat-80 does this:

+- collect the continents
+- collect the area per country
+- average over the countries per continent

 ## 2024-05-31

 The executionable meaning of the sentence "What is the ocean that borders African countries and that borders Asian countries?"